Underprivileged Children Project

 Projects are located at and around Cape Town, South Africa.
 Cape Town is the capital city, and the most popular tourist destination, and a major destination for immigrants and expatriates to reside in.
 It is one of the most multicultural cities in the world.
 Home to a Mediterranean climate with mild and moderately wet winters and dry, warm summers, there are many sights to explore in and around the beautiful city.
 You will never run out of things to do in your free time, which include visiting Table Mountain National Park, City Bowl, numerous popular beaches, Chapman's Peak Drive, The Victoria and Alfred Waterfront, Two Oceans Aquarium, and more.

-How many hours a day do we work in the orphanage?
+How many hours a day do we work in the underprivileged children care center?

 Volunteers work varying hours beginning in the afternoon anywhere from 1-2:30pm and 6-9pm.

-What types of accommodations are provided for volunteers in the South Africa social welfare or orphanage projects?
+What types of accommodations are provided for volunteers in the South Africa social welfare or underprivileged children projects?

 Volunteers will reside in a home stay where they are provided 3 local meals a day.
 The home stay will be within walking distance or a short ride via local transportation.
 The local communities are generally located 30-40 minutes outside of Cape Town.